naccdata/nacc-flywheel/docs/identifier_lookup/index.md

 The gear outputs a copy of the CSV file consisting of the rows for participants that have NACCIDs, with an added column for the NACCID.

-If there are any rows where the participant ID has no corresponding NACCID, an error file is also output
+If there are any rows where the participant ID has no corresponding NACCID, an error file is also produced.
-- An error file with a row for each input row in which participant ID has no corresponding NACCID.
+The error file will have a row for each input row in which participant ID has no corresponding NACCID.